 - L-glutamine, a powder that you can mix with water and drink.
 It may help your small intestine absorb more nutrients, some studies have shown.

-It’s very important to make sure children with short bowel syndrome get enough calories and nutrients, since they are still growing.
+It’s very important to make sure children with short bowel syndrome get enough calories and nutrients since they are still growing.
 Talk to a doctor or a dietitian about what kinds of food are best.
-Your child’s doctor will check him regularly to make sure he’s getting what he needs.
+Your child’s doctor will check them regularly to make sure they are getting what they need.